 Take immediate action.
 If you smell gas in your house, camper, RV, workplace or around any gas equipment:

 We can disconnect service at the propane tank or regulator and install a lock on the tank without entering your home.
-To resume service, we must remove the lock and perform a leak test, which requires us to shut off gas flow to each appliance.
-Once the leak test is completed and the propane is turned back on, all pilots must be re-lit.
+To resume service, we must remove the lock and perform a leak check, which may require us to access your home to shut off gas flow to an appliance(s).
+Once the leak check is completed and the propane is turned back on, all appliance pilots must be verified for proper operation.

 See if your other gas appliances are working.
 If they are, call your HVAC service professional to fix the broken appliance.
 If they are not, contact us as soon as possible.

 We accept checks, cash and major credit cards (Visa® and MasterCard® only).
 You can also select our Direct Pay or Easy Pay Programs to set up worry-free automatic payments.
 Go to My Account and choose whether you want your account balance automatically deducted from your checking account within 10 business days of the service (Direct Pay) or added to your credit card upon statement date (Easy Pay).

 Visit My Account to sign up for our convenient Direct Pay or Easy Pay Programs.
 Choose whether you want your account balance automatically deducted from your checking account within 10 business days of the service (Direct Pay) or added to your credit card upon statement date (Easy Pay).
 Or, contact customer service to request an authorization form.
 You can supply your credit card or checking account information, sign the form and return it in the envelope provided.
 Although there is no charge for this service, you must be a credit-approved customer.